theramiyer/blog/content/post/2023/you-must-know-physics-to-watch-oppenheimer.md

 title: "You Must Know Physics to Watch Oppenheimer"
 subtitle: "or, must you?"
 date: 2023-08-03T09:06:05+05:30
 description: Oppenheimer, the Nolan film, is best watched in context.
 This post is to set that stage.
+And to give you a crash course on nuclear physics and World War II.
 episode:
     spotify: 59SRI2uBpmM2ScXGUyTnZq
     google: